PDF Converter plug-in for Windows Explorer

 Save a Zip file into PDF with PDF Converter

-To quickly convert a Zip file to PDF, simply right-click that file in your Windows Explorer, and click ‘Instant .pdf‘ menu.
+To quickly convert a Zip file to PDF, right-click that file in your Windows Explorer, and click ‘Instant .pdf‘ menu.

 By default, the app will automatically convert each of the document (contained within the ZIP file) to PDF and place it in the same folder as that of the parent ZIP file.
 However, you can change this preference, to output the converted files to a sub-folder having the same name as that of the parent ZIP file.
 Furthermore, you can configure to combined all the documents within the ZIP file to one long PDF file.